-- Consulted between April 2018 and July 2018 via the Working Group Balancing (link R3 2018 design note); - Publicly consulted between June 2018 and July 2018 in the ToE-rules (link ToE-rules public consultation).
+- Consulted between April 2018 and July 2018 via the Working Group Balancing (link R3 2018 design note); - Publicly consulted between June 2018 and July 2018 on the ToE-rules (link ToE rules).

 This same Tetris-approach lies further on at the basis of the proposed Combo design between mFRR and DA/ID.
 The Tetris-approach allows to split the delivered volume of a Combo Delivery Point that was activated simultaneously for a given period for two products and attribute this delivered volume separately to the services in which it participated.
-An adequate calculation to split the delivered volume is key in order to correctly perform the activation and availability controls45 for those products procured or activated by Elia;
+An adequate calculation to split the delivered volume is key in order to correctly: